 FigJam vs Miro – Competing Factors

 Both Miro and FigJam are powerful tools for all things that aren’t hi-fi prototyping, like ideating, brainstorming, sharing, and discovering your ideas together with your team.
-They pack tons of features that make remote collaboration productive, engaging, and fun.
+They pack tons of features that make working remotely productive, engaging, and fun.

-The most important include sticky notes with pre-built connectors, drawing tools, timers, voting stamps, audio chats, and ready-to-use templates.
+The most important include sticky notes with pre-built connectors, drawing tools, timers, voting stamps, audio conversations, and ready-to-use templates.
 All those features make them great tools for research, ideation, and workshops with clients.

 But even though they have many shared functionalities, Miro and FigJam have some competing factors that differentiate one from another.